 | | |

-A Peek into East Germany at the DDR Museum
+A peek into East Germany at the DDR Museum

-souvenirs available to East German tourists when they visited East Bloc countries.
+Souvenirs available to East German tourists when they visited East Bloc countries.
 The sign explaining them states “Wall units displayed Russian dolls or other products from the series Knicknackery and Dust-gathery until they were finally stowed away in the cellar.”

 The DDR Museum